Professional wargaming: The Reisswitzian wargame

 The game modeled the capabilities of the units realistically using data gathered by the Prussian army during the Napoleonic Wars and various field exercises.
 Reisswitz's manual provided tables that listed how far each unit type could move in a round according to the terrain it was crossing and whether it was marching, running, galloping, etc.; and accordingly the umpire used a ruler to move the pieces across the map.
 The game used dice to determine combat results and inflicted casualties, and the casualties inflicted by firearms and artillery decreased over distance.
 Unlike chess pieces, units in Reisswitz's game could suffer partial losses before being defeated, which were tracked on a sheet of paper (recreational gamers might call this "hitpoint tracking").
 The game also had some rules that modeled morale and exhaustion.

 Reisswitz's game also used an umpire.
 The players did not directly control the pieces on the game map.
 Rather, they wrote orders for their virtual troops on pieces of paper, which they submitted to the umpire.
 The umpire then moved the pieces across the game map according to how he judged the virtual troops would interpret and carry out their orders.
-When the troops engaged the enemy on the map, it was umpire who rolled the dice, computed the effects, and removed defeated units from the map.
+When the troops engaged the enemy on the map, it was the umpire who rolled the dice, computed the effects, and removed defeated units from the map.
 The umpire also managed secret information so as to simulate the fog of war.
 The umpire placed pieces on the map only for those units which he judged both sides could see.
 He kept a mental track of where the hidden units were, and only placed their pieces on the map when he judged they came into view of the enemy.

 Earlier wargames had fixed victory conditions, such as occupying the enemy's fortress.
 By contrast, Reisswitz's wargame was open-ended.
 The umpire decided what the victory conditions were, if there were to be any, and they typically resembled the goals an actual army in battle might aim for.
 The emphasis was on the experience of decision-making and strategic thinking, not on competition.
 As Reisswitz himself wrote: "The winning or losing, in the sense of a card or board game, does not come into it."